 Both Bouevitch and Sparks teach dynamic control during operation.
+(McLaughlin Decl., Ex.
+1028 at ¶ 135).
 Bouevitch's device can be used as a "dynamic gain equalizer and/or configurable add/drop multiplexer," which includes dynamic control of the mirrors that perform those actions.
 (Ex.
 1003 at 2:24-25.)
 Sparks teaches closed-loop 2-axis control (Ex.
-1004 at 4:39-47) which the PHOSITA would have understood to mean making adjustments to the deflection of the beam in response to real-time monitoring of the channel power level.
+1004 at 4:39-47) which the [person of ordinary skill] would have understood to mean making adjustments to the deflection of the beam in response to real-time monitoring of the channel power level.
 (McLaughlin Decl., Ex.
-1028 at ¶ 117.)
+1028 at ¶ 135.)